-Gay Uncles Day is a holiday dedicated to gay relatives.
-For many years, gay people have faced discrimination from society.
-The most annoying thing is that not every family is ready to accept and support the views of even a close relative.
-The holiday is important for the LGBT community, the goal is to draw attention to the obstacles that gay people face on a daily basis.
+Gay Uncles Day is dedicated to gay relatives.
+For many years, gay people have faced discrimination.
+The most annoying thing is, not every family is ready to accept and support the views of even a close relative.
+The holiday is important for the LGBT community, to draw attention to the obstacles gay people face on a daily basis.

-In the recent past, it was illegal to be gay in the United States: in 1960, the situation began to stabilize.
+In the recent past, it was illegal to be gay in the United States: in 1960, the situation changed.
 Society made efforts to fight for human rights, and was heard.
 This has been a big breakthrough!

-Unfortunately, it’s not easy being gay these days either.
-Many have to keep a distance from their loved ones and relatives due to a categorical misunderstanding, not to visit certain places.
+Unfortunately, it is not easy being gay these days either.
+Many have to keep a distance from their loved ones and relatives due to a categorical misunderstanding.

-Many countries ban same-sex marriage (in the US there is no ban in 50 states), but the LGBT community believes that in the future people will accept their position and understand that they are no different from others.
+Many countries ban same-sex marriage, but the LGBT community believes in the future, people will accept their position and understand they are no different from others.

 Did you know that:

 - The first gay rights rally was held in 1979 in Washington.
 More than 100,000 people attended;

 - homosexuality was decriminalized in 2003 in all US states;

 - Gay Uncles Day is celebrated specifically on a Sunday to make it easier for families to get together;

 - Barack Obama is the first president in America to publicly support gay rights.